Borrower defense claims: Updates to the ongoing lawsuit

 - This specific case, Sweet v.
 Cardona, was settled in June 2022 with final approval by the court in November of 2022.

-Separate from the broader debate surrounding student loan forgiveness, the U.S. Department of Education recently settled a lawsuit forgiving about $6 billion in federal student loans for 200,000 borrowers.
-The students, mostly from for-profit colleges, claimed their schools defrauded them.
+Separate from the broader debate surrounding student loan forgiveness, the U.S. Department of Education settled the Sweet v.
+Cardona lawsuit (now called Sweet vs. McMahon), forgiving about $6 billion in federal student loans for 200,000 borrowers.

 Biden administration agreed to cancel student debt for around 200,000 defrauded borrowers

 The Department of Education filed a settlement agreement in the Sweet v.
 Cardona case on June 22, 2022 stating that the agency would fully discharge the federal student debt of approximately 200,000 defrauded students.
+The settlement became effective on Jan.
+28, 2023.

-The agreement came after students from 150 institutions — most for-profits — filed a lawsuit against the Department of Education regarding borrower defense to repayment.
+The agreement came after students from 150 institutions — mostly for-profits — filed a lawsuit against the Department of Education regarding borrower defense to repayment.
 Under borrower defense, borrowers are eligible to have some or all of their federal student loans discharged if their school engaged in misconduct or defrauded them.

 Among their claims, the plaintiffs stated that the department “unreasonably delayed and unlawfully withheld decisions on pending ‘borrower defense’ claims,” “issued unlawful notices denying certain borrower defense claims,” and “adopted unlawful policies governing the process of evaluating borrower defense claims.”

 Borrowers in the suit have been granted forgiven student loans, as well as a refund on any payments made toward these debts.
+According to the Department of Education website, the final applicants for relief will have a decision no later than July 28, 2025.
+It remains unclear if the Department will continue to handle this amid restructuring from the current White House administration.

 Relief comes years after the original lawsuit was filed against the Trump administration